 For most cases, there will be a lot of positions around the protein that need design.
 These should first be split into multiple regions for design.
 Then, run multiple, separate design runs with a lot of repeats within each design set.
 Once individual sets are run, use the results are used to determine mutations that are tolerated at each position.
 This data will be used for a final design run using these tolerated mutation list.
 The philosophy behind this is that subsets will eliminate unfavorable mutations, then all interacting regions can be designed using these most probable mutations.
 The final design will be able to focus it’s sampling on fewer mutations so it can better determine which are best.
 Running design without doing pre-Design elimination will spend a lot of time eliminating bad mutations so does not have time to sample the ideal combination of good mutations.

 We suggest each design subset include up to 6 interacting residues or up to 6 residues that cluster into the same region.
 Below, these pre-Design sites were split into 9 design sets, which are shown in 9 different colors.
 Non-design positions are in blue.
 Since interacting residues are best designed in the same set, large regions must be divided with that in mind.
-Below-right, we zoom in on a region where multiple sets are found.
-You can see in the case of the yellow set, two interacting loops are designed together.
-The peach design set includes two interacting beta sheets.

 Create Selectors for all of these individual sets.
 For many situations, it is challenging to split the job into well-defined subsets.
 So you can include more subsets that have overlapping regions with other subsets.
 That expands sampling which can prevent incorrect elimination of tolerated mutations.
 In the example below, there are 3 sets selected for design on the left.
 On the right, the same positions are split into 5 sets.
 All 8 sets can be run to see if different mutations are tolerated with different regions included.
 This allows different co-mutating positions to be sampled.